RV Volunteer: Maintenance and Visitor Services

 Important Information to Know:

-We currently only have RV pads available for the season, all volunteers must have a self-contained RV.
-There is currently 1 RV pad at Las Vegas NWR and there are plans to expand the RV campground to include 2 more spots.
+We have a RV campground at Las Vegas NWR that is available for volunteers with a self-contained RV.
+There are currently 3 RV pads at Las Vegas NWR.
 There is no community building, however the Maintenance Shop is near the RV campground and there is a laundry facility, refrigerator and bathroom (no shower) that volunteers have access to.
 Due to the nature of our site, we require that all individuals using shared amenities be full-time RV volunteers (24 hours/week).
+The RV campground does have pretty reliable access to free Wi-Fi.

 The nearest city is Las Vegas, NM (15 minute drive).
 The station is considered connected with decent wi-fi at the Maintenance Shop, but cell service is spotty.
 Power outages can be frequent (especially during the monsoon season) and this can result in periods of limited cell coverage and wi-fi.
 As you may be the only residents on-site, it can feel very remote living on the beautiful Las Vegas National Wildlife Refuge.